JamieBort/Portfolio-Website/Revamp2023.md

   - **All CSS/Styling**

     - Modify files to address the todo items in the `./jamiebort.github.io/DesignChanges/DesignChanges.md` file.

+      _Create a new branch for this._

+    - Implement breakpoints in the CSS file.
+Specifically a mobile HORIZONTAL orientation breakpoint, a tablet horizontal orientation breakpoint, and vertical orientation breakpoint.

+      _Create a new branch for this._

     - Create an `tablet_breakpoint` branch inside of a new `breakpoint` branch.